octopress/comment-tag/README.md

 The underscore is the tag name.

     {% _ This is a comment! %}
-    {% _// Add slashes or other non-word characters to make comments stand out beter %}
+    {% _// Add slashes or other non-word characters to make comments stand out better %}

 Also, it's easy to comment out a liquid tag, for example, you can easily disable an include tag like this: